-Town Plan Commission: The Town of Oconomowoc Town Plan Commission established under village powers pursuant to Wis.
+Town plan commission: Means_the Town of Oconomowoc Plan Commission established under village powers pursuant to Wis.
 Stats. § 62.23.

-Town Planner: A person or planning firm who has been designated or appointed by the Town Board to handle planning matters for the Town of Oconomowoc.
+Town planner: A person or planning firm who has been designated or appointed by the Town Board to handle planning matters for the Town of Oconomowoc.